themobledqueen/ajaxfields/README.md

 **Ajaxfields.js** is a simple Javascript plugin that allows you to turn basic DOM elements into editable input fields.
 Initialized fields are activated by a mouse click.
 The entered value is then sent through an ajax-request and upon its completion the displayed value updates accordingly.

+## Demo
+Demo can be found at https://themobledqueen.github.io/ajaxfields.js/

 ## Requirements
 jQuery